Multiparty testing preorders: A testing preorder with observers

-This section is devoted to the definition and characterization of a preorder that is coarser than the classical must preorder and relates processes that cannot be distinguished by distributed contexts.
-We start by introducing the notion of \distributedobs\ observers.
+This section is devoted to the definition and characterisation of a preorder, called \emph{\distributed\ must preorder}, that is coarser than the classical must preorder and relates processes that cannot be distinguished by distributed contexts.
+The \distributed\ must preorder is obtained by restricting the set of observers to parallel processes that do not share channels.
+We will say $\mathbb{I} = {\{I_i\}}_{i\in 0 \ldots n}$ is an {interface} whenever $\mathbb{I}$ is a partition of $\actset$ and $\forall \alpha\in\actset$, $\alpha\in I_i$ implies $\co{\alpha}\in I_i$.
+In the rest of this paper we will usually write only the relevant part of an interface.
+For instance, we will write $\{\{a\},\{b\}\}$ for any interface $\{I_0,I_1\}$ such that $a\in I_0$ and $b\in I_1$.
+Then, the observers used by the \distributed\ must testing preorder are introduced by the following definition.